Electrostatic computations for statistical mechanics and random matrix applications: Explicit Functional Forms of Electrostatic Potentials Due to a Uniform Background

-where the constants (which depend on $\{a_j\}$ as characterising the hyperellipsoid) are specific definite integrals which can be read off from (\ref{3.13}).
-Moreover, one can check from (\ref{3.13}) that scaling the ellipsoid $a_j \mapsto c a_j$, $c>0$, leaves $\{\alpha_j\}$ in (\ref{3.13a}) unchanged.
+where the constants, which depend on $\{a_j\}$ \alert{in (\ref{3.5}),} are specific definite integrals which can be read off from (\ref{3.13}).
+Moreover, one can check from (\ref{3.13}) that scaling the \alert{hyper}ellipsoid $a_j \mapsto c a_j$, $c>0$, leaves $\{\alpha_j\}$ in (\ref{3.13a}) unchanged.
 Consequently, if one was to consider the potential due to $\Omega \backslash c \Omega$ with $0<c<1$, as for the case that $\Omega = B_R$ and Newton's shell theorem (recall the paragraph below the proof of Proposition \ref{P3.1}), this will equal a constant in the hollow region $c \Omega$ (see also \cite{KL14}).

 One notes that (\ref{3.13a}) is consistent with (\ref{1.4}), which moreover implies the sum rule

 Another point of interest is that it is known (see e.g.~\cite[Remark 1.1 and references therein]{DF16}) that the hyperellipsoid provides the most general compact domain such the potential is a quadractic function of the components of the position vectors in the interior.
 Also noted in \cite[\S 3]{DF16} is that for $d=3$ the $\alpha_j$ (referred to as demagnetising factors) can be expressed in terms of certain incomplete elliptic integrals of the second kind.
 For $|\vec{r}| \to \infty$, the condition $S_1(\lambda) < 1$ in (\ref{3.13a}) simplifies to $\lambda > |\vec{r}|^2$, since then $S_1(\lambda)$ can be replaced by $|\vec{r}|^2/\lambda$.
 Now that we know $\lambda$ must be large, we can replace $S_0(\lambda)$ by $\lambda^d$.
 This shows $V(\vec{r}) \sim - N \Phi_d(\vec{r}, \vec{0})$ as must be from the definition (\ref{1.3}).